-Enter gross royalty payments of \$10 or more before reduction for severance and other taxes that may have been withheld and paid.
-Use box 2 to report gross royalties (before reduction for fees, commissions, or expenses) paid by a publisher directly to an author or literary agent, unless the agent is a corporation.
-The literary agent (whether or not a corporation) that receives the royalty payment on behalf of the author must report the gross amount of royalty payments to the author on Form 1099-MISC whether or not the publisher reported the payment to the agent on its Form 1099-MISC.
+Enter gross royalty payments (or similar amounts) of \$10 or more.
+Report royalties from oil, gas, or other mineral properties before reduction for severance and other taxes that may have been withheld and paid.
 Do not include surface royalties.
 They should be reported in box 1.
 Do not report oil or gas payments for a working interest in box 2; report payments for working interests in box 7.
-Do not report timber royalties made under a pay-as-cut contract; report these timber royalties on Form 1099-S, Proceeds From Real Estate Transactions.
+Do not report timber royalties made under a pay-as-cut contract; report these timber royalties on Form 1099-S. Proceeds From Real Estate Transactions.